sc3/crime-punishment/README.md

     git submodule update --init
     tarbell serve

-You should be able to view the results in a browser at `localhost:5000`, for the time being.
+You should be able to view the results in a browser at `localhost:5000`.